Ludwigslust Palace: Residence

 The interiors of Ludwigslust are more fully neoclassical.
 The grand reception rooms are on the piano nobile, or Festetage ("Reception floor"), above a low ground floor that contained guestrooms.
 The Goldener Saal ("Gilded Hall") in the central block rises through two storeys, with a colossal order of Corinthian columns and massive decorations carried out in stucco and the innovative moldable and modelable paper-maché called Ludwigsluster Carton; it is used today for summertime concerts.
-One flanking range was semi-public, with a sequence of antechamber, salon and audience chamber, and a gallery.
-The opposite range was semi-private, with the Duke's drawing-room and bedchamber (hung with framed miniatures), a cabinet and a gallery with a porcelain chimneypiece.
+One flanking range was semi-public, with a sequence of an antechamber, salon, audience chamber, and a gallery.
+The opposite range was semi-private, with the Duke's drawing-room and bedchamber (hung with framed miniatures), a cabinet, and a gallery with a porcelain chimneypiece.

 The schloss was the center-point of a range of grand buildings sited in deference to it, including the Hofkirche that served as the court chapel.
 A central avenue through the town was laid out, centered on the schloss; on the garden side, the axis was carried through as the Hofdamenallee ("Court ladies' allée"), a central ride through the enclosing woodland, still reaching the slightly elevated wooded horizon today.